Theway-lene/alx-pre_course/0x01-git/README.md

-The readme file for 0x01-git
+The edited readme file for 0x01-git